MicrosoftDocs/visualstudio-docs/docs/deployment/server-and-client-configuration-issues-in-clickonce-deployments.md

 ## ClickOnce and proxy authentication
  [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] provides support for Windows Integrated proxy authentication starting in .NET Framework 3.5.
 No specific machine.config directives are required. [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] does not provide support for other authentication protocols such as Basic or Digest.

  You can also apply a hotfix to .NET Framework 2.0 to enable this feature.
-For more information, see http://go.microsoft.com/fwlink/?LinkId=158730.
+For more information, see [FIX: Error message when you try to install a ClickOnce application that you created in the .NET Framework 2.0 onto a client computer that is configured to use a proxy server: "Proxy authentication required"](https://support.microsoft.com/help/917952/fix-error-message-when-you-try-to-install-a-clickonce-application-that).

  For more information, see [\<defaultProxy> element (network settings)](/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings).